Football | Required Recording Workflow

-Check out these recording tips to ensure you get the best video for your team and for Hudl Assist.
+Check out these recording requirements and tips to make sure you get the best video for your team and for Hudl Assist.

 How to record

-- Keep things in focus — analysts can’t tag what they can’t see.
+- Keep things in focus.
+It’s hard to tag what you can’t see.

 What to record